istio/istio.io/content/en/docs/ops/ambient/usage/waypoint/index.md

 1. **`PeerAuthentication` Limitations:** As of now, not all components (i.e. Waypoint proxies), support the `PeerAuthentication` resource in Istio Ambient mode.
 Hence it is recommended to use the `STRICT` mTLS mode currently, this caveat shall be addressed as the feature moves toward beta status.

-2. **No HTTP/3 support**: Waypoint supports HTTP/2, but there are some limitations with HTTP/3 support when using HBONE (HTTP-Based Overlay Network Encapsulation).
-HBONE is currently limited to HTTP/2 transport, so while Waypoint can handle HTTP/2 traffic, it cannot yet fully support HTTP/3
+1. **No HTTP/3 support:** Waypoint supports HTTP/2, but there are some limitations with HTTP/3 support when using HBONE (HTTP-Based Overlay Network Encapsulation).
+HBONE is currently limited to HTTP/2 transport, so while Waypoint can handle HTTP/2 traffic, it cannot yet fully support HTTP/3.

 Despite these caveats, Waypoint is a powerful tool for enabling L7 networking and services for Istio Ambient workloads.
 It is a good choice for users who are looking for a way to run microservices-based applications in Ambient mode.